Average First-Year Salary of RIT Graduates from this degree

 Technology enhances an organization’s operational efficiency.
 Through analysis of existing business processes, you will be able to improve and design new information systems that can help add value to an existing product and help managers make crucial decisions.
 The management information systems degree focuses on data analytics, teamwork, leadership skills, customer service, and underlying business theories.
 An MIS degree gives you the ability to develop innovative systems to solve company problems and improve business intelligence.

-The management information systems major prepares students for careers involving leading-edge enterprise technologies and the analysis, design, and management of computer-based information systems.
-The curriculum provides students with the opportunity to analyze existing business processes and learn to utilize digital technologies to improve and/or design new models.
-As a result students are able to apply the concepts of enterprise resource planning and work with sophisticated enterprise systems to help companies achieve their goals.
-Students also are able to design systems that are usable, practical, and cost-effective.
-Major career directions for graduates include business analysis, enterprise resource planning analysis and consulting, database application development and administration, network design and administration, website development and administration, and the management of information systems projects.
+The management information systems major prepares you for careers involving leading-edge enterprise technologies and the analysis, design, and management of computer-based information systems.
+The curriculum provides you with the opportunity to analyze existing business processes and learn to utilize digital technologies to improve and/or design new models.
+As a result, you are able to apply the concepts of enterprise resource planning and work with sophisticated enterprise systems to help companies achieve their goals.
+You will also design systems that are usable, practical, and cost-effective.

 Sem.
 Cr.
 Hrs.

 An introduction to the way in which corporations report their financial performance to interested stakeholders such as investors and creditors.
 Coverage of the accounting cycle, generally accepted accounting principles, and analytical tools help students become informed users of financial statements.
 (This course is available to RIT degree-seeking undergraduate students.)
 Lecture 3 (Fall, Spring, Summer).